Ottaviani Intervention

-Short Critical Study of the Novus Ordo Missae (Italian: Breve Esame Critico del Novus Ordo Missae), nicknamed the Ottaviani Intervention, is a 1969 document written by some Roman Catholic theologians addressed to Pope Paul VI to criticise what those theologians perceived as problems in the Mass of Paul VI—also called "Novus Ordo Missae"—which had been promulgated earlier the same year.
-The surname of the document comes from one of its writers, Alfredo Ottaviani.
+Short Critical Study of the Novus Ordo Missae (Italian: Breve Esame Critico del Novus Ordo Missae), nicknamed the Ottaviani Intervention, is a 1969 document written by some Roman Catholic theologians led by Michel-Louis Guérard des Lauriers at the behest of archbishop Marcel Lefebvre to critique the orthodoxy of the draft text of the reformed Roman Liturgy.
+The study was given to Cardinal Ottaviani and later Cardinal Bacci, who sent it to Pope Paul VI.
+The study criticized what those theologians perceived as problems in the Institutio Generalis, the preparatory draft for what would eventually become the Mass of Paul VI —also called Novus Ordo Missae— and be promulgated in 1970.

 History

+In the late 1960s, with the reform of the Mass underway as commanded by Sacrosanctum Concilium, archbishop Marcel Lefebvre organized a group of twelve theologians to summarize their objections to the Institutio Generalis, a preparatory working text in use before the final promulgation of the Mass of Paul VI in 1970.
+Michel-Louis Guérard des Lauriers, who later was excommunicated and became the intellectual progenitor of sedeprivationism, was the principal author of the study.
+Lefebvre then sent the study to Cardinal Alfredo Ottaviani, the former prefect of the Congregation for the Doctrine of the Faith.

-Cardinals Alfredo Ottaviani and Antonio Bacci sent the Short Critical Study to Pope Paul VI with a cover letter dated 25 September 1969.
-The study cast doubt on the orthodoxy of the Mass of Paul VI, which had been promulgated by the apostolic constitution Missale Romanum of 3 April 1969, though the definitive text, which took account of some of the criticisms of the Short Critical Study, had not yet appeared.
+Both Cardinal Ottaviani and Cardinal Antonio Bacci sent the Short Critical Study to Pope Paul VI with a cover letter signed by both men on 25 September 1969.
+The study cast doubt on the orthodoxy of the Mass of Paul VI, which had been promulgated by the apostolic constitution Missale Romanum of 3 April 1969, though the definitive text, which took account of some of the criticisms of the Short Critical Study, had not yet appeared, and the study itself was based on the Institutio Generalis.